-The college is committed to providing integrated and comprehensive technologies to enhance teaching learning and to improve productivity and supporting internal and external communication and collaboration in alignment with the vision and mission of the institution.
+The college is committed to providing integrated and comprehensive technologies to enhance teaching learning and improve productivity and support internal and external communication and collaboration in alignment with the vision and mission of the institution.

 Hence, it gives access to faculty, students and staff to a wide range of computing resources, digital information and communication networks basic to the academic, research and administrative functions of the college.